filipeferreira/3-design-patters-arch-decisions/README.md

 #### Fluent Interface

-This pattern is based on the Build one where we try to provide a readable Fluent API over a specific domain.
+This pattern is based on the Builder one where we try to provide a readable Fluent API over a specific domain.
 The domain can include more than one class.
 This might not have the `build()` method to create an object.